By the way, fighting the ravages of a common cold swept over me.

 I believe they have agendas.

-I believe they choose up sides.
+I believe they choose upsides.

-Whatever it is, a war, a political issue, and they uh report through the prism of their agenda.
+Whatever it is, a war, a political issue, and they report through the prism of their agenda.

 There's no manipulation whatsoever happening here.

-Quick timeout will be the manipulation is being tried.
+The manipulation is being tried.

-But uh the agenda of most and what is called the big meeting of the drive-by media is well known.
+But the agenda of most and what is called the big media, the drive-by media is well known, and it ain't for us.

 Back in just a second.

-Very quickly, just to illustrate my point, just found something here in the Los Angeles Times Mississippi comeback.
+Very quickly, just to illustrate my point, just found something here in the Los Angeles Times, Mississippi comeback.

 And this is from August 20th.

-Uh because I've been getting a lot of email.
+Because I've been getting a lot of email.

 Hey, Rush, Mississippi wasn't underwater nearly as long as New Orleans was.